 Section 2: The Board of Directors shall be responsible for providing officials for events.
 The PAA shall use state registered referees in all games under its jurisdiction.
 Each new referee must complete a recognized training course and then pass a written and physical testing.
-All referees will abide by the Laws of the Game (FIFA) and the PAA handbook.
+All referees shall abide by the noted Governing Body for that sport and the PAA handbook.